 Figure 2: Drawing Tools Format tab of the Ribbon

-- With the Rectangle shape still selected, optionally apply no fill, as you can see in Figure 3.
+- With the Rectangle shape still selected, optionally apply No Fill option, as you can see in Figure 3.
 Also, to make the gradient line stand out, change the weight of the line to anything higher than 10 pt.
 In fact, 20 pt. would be even better.
 Then right-click the shape, which opens the context menu shown in Figure 3.
 Choose the Format Shape option from that menu (refer to Figure 3 again).

 Figure 3: Format Shape option